A Tutorial on Thompson Sampling: General Thompson Sampling

 \end{example}

 To motivate this formulation, consider an agent who commutes from home to work every morning.
 Suppose possible paths are represented by a graph $G = (V, E)$.
 Suppose the agent knows the travel distance $d_e$ associated with each edge $e \in E$ but is uncertain about average travel times.
 It would be natural for her to construct a prior for which expectations are equal to travel distances.
-With the lognormal prior, this can be accomplished by setting $\mu_e = \ln d_e -\sigma_e^2/2$.
+With the log-Gaussian prior, this can be accomplished by setting $\mu_e = \ln(d_e) -\sigma_e^2/2$.
 Note that the parameters $\mu_e$ and $\sigma_e^2$ also express a degree of uncertainty; in particular, the prior variance of mean travel time along an edge is $(e^{\sigma_e^2}-1) d_e^2$.

-The greedy algorithm (Algorithm \ref{alg:GeneralGreedy}) and Thompson sampling (Algorithm \ref{alg:GeneralTS}) can be applied to Example \ref{ex:log-shortest-path} in a computationally efficient manner.
+The greedy algorithm (Algorithm \ref{alg:GeneralGreedy}) and TS (Algorithm \ref{alg:GeneralTS}) can be applied to Example \ref{ex:log-shortest-path} in a computationally efficient manner.
 Each algorithm begins each $t$th iteration with posterior parameters $(\mu_e,\sigma_e)$ for each $e \in E$.
-The greedy algorithm sets $\hat{\theta}_e$ to the expected value $\E_p[\theta_e] = e^{\mu_e + \sigma_e^2/2}$, whereas Thompson sampling randomly draws $\hat{\theta}_e$ from a lognormal distribution with parameters $\mu_e$ and $\sigma_e^2$.
+The greedy algorithm sets $\hat{\theta}_e$ to the expected value $\E_p[\theta_e] = e^{\mu_e + \sigma_e^2/2}$, whereas TS randomly draws $\hat{\theta}_e$ from a log-Gaussian distribution with parameters $\mu_e$ and $\sigma_e^2$.
 Each algorithm then selects its action $x$ to maximize $\E_{q_{\hat{\theta}}}[r(y_t) | x_t = x] = -\sum_{e \in x_t} \hat{\theta}_e$.
 This can be cast as a deterministic shortest path problem, which can be solved efficiently, for example, via Dijkstra's algorithm.
 After applying the selected action, an outcome $y_t$ is observed, and belief distribution parameters $(\mu_e, \sigma_e^2)$, for each $e \in E$, are updated according to (\ref{eq:lognormal-update}).

-Figure \ref{fig:shortest_path_lognorm} presents results from applying greedy and Thompson sampling algorithms to Example \ref{ex:log-shortest-path}, with the graph taking the form of a binomial bridge, as shown in Figure \ref{fig:binomial-bridge}, except with twenty rather than six stages, so there are 184,756 paths from source to destination.
+Figure \ref{fig:shortest_path_lognorm} presents results from applying greedy and TS algorithms to Example \ref{ex:log-shortest-path}, with the graph taking the form of a binomial bridge, as shown in Figure \ref{fig:binomial-bridge}, except with twenty rather than six stages, so there are 184,756 paths from source to destination.
 Prior parameters are set to $\mu_e = -\frac{1}{2}$ and $\sigma_e^2 = 1$ so that $\mathbb{E}[\theta_e] = 1$, for each $e \in E$, and the conditional distribution parameter is $\tilde{\sigma}^2 = 1$.
 Each data point represents an average over ten thousand independent simulations.